AghoghoOgbotor18/qik-meet/README.md

-QuickMeet
+QikMeet

-QuickMeet is a lightweight video-calling web application designed for instant, frictionless meetings.
+QikMeet is a lightweight video-calling web application designed for instant, frictionless meetings.
 Users simply enter a name, generate a room, and join a video call immediately—no accounts, sign-ups, or onboarding required.
 The generated room link can be shared with anyone, allowing participants to join with a single click.

 Why I Built It